ergest/sql_patterns/Book/chap7.md

 {%- endmacro %}
 ```

+## Applying SRP With dbt
 At first the macro seems superfluous.
 Why bother right?
-In this case it does seem like the macro is not adding any functionality, however
+In this case it does seem like the macro is not adding any functionality, however by adding a macro, if we ever decide to change the logic of the macro to support a weird platform, all we have to do is change one file.
+This macro's logic might be simple, but I've written some very complex macros that have made my code incredibly easy to read, understand and maintain.

-So what did we change?
+Also technically So what did we change?
 First we removed the `user_post_metrics` CTE and joined directly with the cleaned tables to get the post types and the activity types.
 Because of that some of the columns had to change, like `post_id` and `activity_date.` We removed the `TRY_CAST()` call since it's already handled inside of `all_post_types_combined` model.